 The potential for reducing carbon emissions in oil and gas installations through offshore electrification are huge.
-Norwegian energy company Equinor has emerged as a trailblazer in this field, championing a cross-disciplinary approach to honor the Paris Agreement.
+Norwegian energy company Equinor has emerged as a trailblazer in this field.

 By Nils Lindstrand

-Perhaps the hot and dry summer of 2018 has more than ever before embedded a heightened awareness for climate and carbon efficiency in the public consciousness.
+Perhaps more than ever before, the hot, dry summers of the past few years have brought a heightened awareness of climate and carbon efficiency into the public consciousness.
 However, the need for major technology changes and the ways in which we source, handle and use energy has long been on the agenda of Norwegian energy company Equinor, formerly Statoil, whose corporate strategy can be summarized as always safe, high-value and low-carbon.

 Well aware of the challenge, Equinor is working on a number of projects to cut carbon emissions and play its part in honoring the Paris Agreement .
 In spring of 2017, the company introduced a new climate road map with ambitious 2030 targets to make all of its operations more carbon-efficient and sustainable.
 Among them are:

 - Reducing CO2 emissions per oil barrel produced by 20 percent from 2017 levels of 10 kilograms to 8 kilograms

 - Aiming to achieve annual CO2 emission reductions of 3 million tonnes

 - Investing 15–20 percent of annual capital expenditure in new energy solutions